jhonnysc/ambyint-test/README.md

 - Add the `PALPATINE_API_KEY` to the `.env`
 - `yarn start` to run the application

+OR

+- You can use `docker-compose up`

+Both methods will create the output file in the `output` folder

 ## Notes:
 I tried to use few as packages as possible for the sake of simplicity